[Updated October 26, 2021] During our 2009 visit to Blue Ridge, Georgia, restaurants were not really among the small town’s major selling points.

 67 Roberts Way • 706-946-1511 • $$

-Masseria Kitchen & Bar is one of the four Blue Ridge restaurants owned by Danny Mellman and Michelle Moran, the partners behind Harvest on Main, Cucina Rustica, and Blue Smoke BBQ.
+Masseria Kitchen & Bar is a swanky Blue Ridge restaurant founded by Danny Mellman and Michelle Moran (the partners behind Harvest on Main, Cucina Rustica, and Blue Smoke BBQ).
+But it recently came under new ownership.

 As a pizza snob who paid my way through college working as a chef/manager of various Italian restaurants in Atlanta, Masseria’s chic Mediterranean vibe really impressed me.

-The food, while complete different, easily rivals Harvest On Main in terms of quality.
+The food easily rivals Harvest On Main in terms of quality.
 Hearty starters such as Hummus with harissa oil and focaccia and Zucchini Feta Bruschetta were bursting with flavor, providing a zing perfectly complemented by their mixed citrus Sangria.

 Their pastas– from a vegetarian-friendly Baked Lasagna to the Pasta of the Day special– are scrumptious.
 But the Bianco Pizza, with a garlic oil base topped with confit garlic, homemade sausage, ricotta, and roasted kale, was a knockout that ensured we’ll be back for more soon.